Uniquegrl/Uniquegrl/README.md

-- 👋 Hi, I’m @Uniquegrl aka Hunnygrl
+- 👋 Hi, I’m @Uniquegrl(hunnygrl)
-- 👀 I’m interested in ...FMH
+- 👀 I’m interested in ...testing games,sharing and advertising as well as researching and learning.
-- 🌱 I’m currently learning ...meaning and losing.
+- 🌱 I’m currently learning ... builds, programs and accounts.
-- 💞️ I’m looking to collaborate on ...memories.
+- 💞️ I’m looking to collaborate on ... the network.
-- 📫 How to reach me ...bestbrashac1fdffff8.link,twitter.com/u_hunnygrl,github.com/Uniquegrl,stackoverflow.com/users/27998731/hunnygrl
+- 📫 How to reach me ...bestbrashac1fdffff8.link, twitter.com/u_hunnygrl, github.com/Uniquegrl, stackoverflow.com/users/27998731/hunnygrl
-- 😄 Pronouns: ...Ronilynn Chavez,Mrs.Chavez(her,hers)
+- 😄 Pronouns: ...Ronilynn (Roni) Chavez,Mrs.Chavez(her,hers)
-- ⚡ Fun fact: ...my ❤.
+- ⚡ Fun fact: ... i'm very determined to succeed and Im very understanding.

 <!---
 Uniquegrl/Uniquegrl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.